Skip to main content

 According to the National Cancer Institute (NCI), fatigue is the most common side effect of cancer treatment.
 Fatigue can also be caused by the myeloma itself, as well as by other medical conditions and their treatment.

-The most common causes of fatigue in myeloma patients include anemia and persistent pain, which can result in weight loss, decreased appetite, and a sense of weakness.
-When more than one issue is present at the same time, fatigue can be severe.
+The most common causes of fatigue in myeloma patients include anemia and persistent pain, which can result in weight loss, decreased appetite, and

 If your anemia is severe, your doctor may recommend treatment with erythropoietin or a blood transfusion.
 For more information, read the IMF’s publication Understanding Fatigue in Myeloma.